-A small amount of salt is important for good health as it helps to maintain the correct volume of circulating blood and tissue fluids in the body.
-However, most people consume much more sodium than they need for good health.
+A small amount of sodium is important for good health as it helps to maintain the correct volume of circulating blood and tissue fluids in the body.
+However, most people consume much more sodium than they need.

 Excessive sodium loss is very rare, but low sodium levels in the body can be dangerous if not treated.